-The Home Office publish an annual list of all the names of UK businesses who have been issued with civil penalties.
-This can result in negative press coverage, a fall in profits, and a loss of credibility and reputation.
+The Home Office also publishes an annual list of all the names of UK businesses that have been issued with civil penalties.
+This can attract negative press coverage, impacting profit, credibility and reputation.

 What do I do if I have received a Civil Penalty?

-- Upon receipt of the referral and assessing the information, the Civil Penalty Compliance Team will issue an Information Request requesting the following information:
+On receipt of the referral and assessing the information, the civil penalty compliance team will issue an information request requesting the following information:

 - Confirmation as to whether you are the employer of the workers identified.
-If this is not so, details are requested of the business who is employing the identified workers.
+If this is not so, details will be requested of the business employing the identified workers.

 Stage 2 - Civil Penalty

-- Upon receipt of the response to the Information Request, the Civil Penalty Compliance Team consider 4 criteria when determining the level of civil penalty to issue.
+On receipt of the response to the information request, the civil penalty compliance team consider four criteria when determining the level of civil penalty to issue.

-- A Civil Penalty is issued by the Civil Penalty Compliance Team.
+Civil penalties are issued by the civil penalty compliance team.
 You will have 28 days to make full payment, set up an instalment plan, or object to the penalty.

-- If you have not been found to be employing illegal workers within the last 3 years, you may be provided with the Fast Payment Option in your Civil Penalty Notice which entitles you to a 30% reduction in the penalty if payment is made in full within 21 days of the Civil Penalty Notice issue date.
+If you have not been found to be employing illegal workers within the last three years, you may be provided with the fast payment option in your civil penalty notice which entitles you to a 30% reduction in the penalty if payment is made in full within 21 days of the civil penalty notice issue date.

-- As the owner of a business, you will need to decide whether it is worth outlaying the costs on instructing legal representation to object against the Civil Penalty or whether you should pay the penalty.
+As the owner of a business, you will need to decide whether it is worth outlaying the costs on instructing legal representation to object to the civil penalty or whether you should pay the penalty.

-- This decision will depend on whether there are strong grounds to object against the allegations in the Civil Penalty Notice, which will result in the penalty being reduced.
+This decision will depend on whether there are strong grounds to object to the allegations in the civil penalty notice, which will result in the penalty being reduced.